rachichi/DH110/Assignments/A01/Assignment01.md

 > *Recommendation: This recommendation is annoying but necessary.
 Developers need to painstakingly check each page to make sure they all operate similarly.
 Provide users the option to swipe out of a page on every page*

 #### 5. Error Prevention
-* I accidentally “Followed” a user I do not know and was unable to unfollow.
+* If users accidentally “Followed” a user they do not know, there exists no obvious method to unfollow.
-* I accidentally posted a “Buzz” which acts a bit like a tweet.
-Two main issues came out of this action – findability and usability.
-Even after dedicating quite a bit of time to find this tweet (as it did not show up in the “Trending” page), there was no delete function once tweeted.
-What if I had mistakenly written something horrible?
+* If users accidentally posted a “Buzz” which acts a bit like a tweet, two main issues become evident, which are issues with findability and usability.
+Even after dedicating quite a bit of time to find the public tweet (as it did not show up in the “Trending” page), there exists no delete function once tweeted.
+What if a user had mistakenly written something offensive?
+(1)

 <p align="center">
   <img src="../Images/behavioral-health-contact.PNG" alt="Contact information for Behavioral Health" width="550px"/>